hande-qmc/hande/documentation/users_guide/hubbard.rst

     Synonym for **symmetry**.

 **lz**
     Specify if Lz symmetry is to be used.
+Currently can only look at the Lz=0 block.
 Calculation options: diagonalisation options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^